 Discern is an opportunity for emerging urban young adult leaders to hone life skills, grow professionally, and become exceptional leaders both in their community and the larger world.
 Read about Chicago Discern

-2015 Discover by the numbers: 2660 participants | 13 denominations | 40,000 hours of service
+2,112 participants | 17 denominations | 40,000 hours of service

 By Andrea Sawyer Kirksey, Chicago City Director

 Torria Mitchell has been a local Discerner for the past four years.
 When she first worked for DOOR Chicago as a high school senior, she was shy and soft spoken.
 Over the years she has grown into a very strong leader, able to guide Discover groups through the city, educating them and sharing her lived experience.

 Torria is an introvert and works well with Discover participants one on one.
 This summer she was given the task of making short videos of Discover participants sharing how they were being transformed throughout the week.
 She did a great job, getting teens to open up and share about how God was challenging them to see the face of God in all people and places in Chicago.

 Our Discern positions are very important to our local youth of color who depend on good paying summer jobs as part of their four year college plan.
 It’s one thing to encourage our local youth to go to college but it is another thing to be able to help them pay for it by providing good paying summer jobs.

 In May 2017 Torria will graduate from University of Illinois at Urbana–Champaign.
 Working for DOOR every summer of her college career has helped her pay for books, personal items, and tuition.
 Torria is studying to be a nurse and she will be an amazing nurse.
 She has cared for and nurtured hundreds of Discover participants with her kind and loving spirit.

 2016 Discern by the numbers